 Selectman Morin: Selectmen Roy and Selectmen Guessferd.
 OK, and you guys want to make the motion to do it same time?
 Selectman Guessferd made the motion, seconded by Selectman Dumont to form an Executive Assistant to the Board of Selectmen interview committee consisting of two selectmen and the Town Administrator and to further appoint Selectmen Roy and Guessferd to the interview committee.
-A roll call vote was taken.
 Motion carried 5-0.